lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 stand on it's own for a little while, as a bit of a laugh for the friends who I was going to spend Christmas with.
 I still get a smile looking at this photo, thinking about just how over the top it is!
-It really felt like I was wearing a fake moustache disguise when I first shaved it back to this.
+It really felt like I was wearing a fake moustache disguise when I first cut it back to this.